-This report is for the exclusive use of Hunter Quarries Pty Ltd. No warranties or guarantees are expressed or should be inferred by any third parties.
-This report may not be relied upon by other parties without written consent from SLR.
+This report is for the exclusive use of the Client.
+No warranties or guarantees are expressed or should be inferred by any third parties.
+This report may not be relied upon by other parties without written consent from SLR

 SLR disclaims any responsibility to the Client and others in respect of any matters outside the agreed scope of the work.